manuelmessmer/QuESo/README.md

 This project is still under development.

-Before using TrIGA, please check if all unit tests pass: `./run_all_test cpp`
+Before using TIBRA, please check if all unit tests pass: `./run_all_test cpp`

 The python tests require a Kratos Multiphysics installation: `./run_all_test py`